revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-PaaS is a development and deployment model to support the complete web application life cycle of building, testing, deploying, managing, and updating the application.
-Azure is a Platform As A Service (Paas).
+PaaS is a development and deployment model to support the complete web application life cycle of building, testing, deploying, managing, and updating the application.Azure is a Platform As A Service (Paas).

 </blockquote>